 You can include additional parameters in your URLs that are traditionally used in Universal Analytics properties like Campaign Term (utm_term) and Campaign Content (utm_content) if you like, but they are not required and cannot be included in the import file.

-This ensures that Analytics has the campaign-tracking parameters associated with the session and that there is a way to join Analytics data with the external cost-data source.
+This ensures that Analytics has the campaign-tracking parameters associated with the session and that there is a way to join Analytics data with the external cost-data source for reporting purposes.

 Create a CSV file